skylerparr/syringe/README.md

 ```

   2. Configure syringe for your environments
-    in test/config.exs (if you want to use mocking)
+    in test/config.exs (if you want to use mocking):

 ```elixir
 config :syringe, injector_strategy: MockInjectingStrategy
 ```
-    in your other configs
+   in your other configs:

 ```elixir
 config :syringe, injector_strategy: AliasInjectingStrategy
 ```

   3. Turn on mocking for your tests.
-In your test/test_helper.exs
+In your test/test_helper.exs:

 ```elixir
 Mocker.start_link
 ```

   4. You're ready to start injecting implementations